-While some brides reportedly got lucky and were contacted to pick up their items ASAP, others didn’t fare as well and reportedly don’t have any word about current orders placed, or have their items locked inside a closed store.
-If you’re in immediate need of help finding a new wedding dress and other formalwear items, here’s what you can do right now:
+While some brides reportedly got lucky and were contacted to pick up their items ASAP, others didn’t fare as well.
+Some were completely unaware about the status of their current orders, while other people’s wedding-related items were locked inside closed stores.
+For those in need of help finding a new wedding dress and other formalwear items, here’s what you can do:

-Other retailers may start offering discounts as well, which we’ll post here if we see more.
-Definitely check out bridal salons and shops in your area as well to see if you can buy anything off the rack, receive a discount due to the circumstances, or get a rush alterations done.
+Definitely check out bridal salons and shops in your area.
+Many local retailers are extending help to Alfred Angelo brides and bridesmaids impacted by the bankruptcy.
+See if you can buy anything off the rack, receive a discount due to the circumstances, or get a rush alterations done.

 Brideside, one of the largest retailers to carry Alfred Angelo, released a statement this weekend about the ongoing situation.
 The team has been working directly with other designers to arrange discounts and rush options (free of charge) for any brides and bridesmaids affected by Alfred Angelo’s closing.
 Brideside also maintains that customers have the option of receiving a refund or credit, but the company says it would like to help brides-in-need find new options.
 Click here for more.

 Startups like Floravere and have even offered free sample gowns to Alfred Angelo brides.
 Bridesmaid rental service Vow To Be Chic is also giving impacted maids a 10 percent discount with its promo code (VOWTOHELP10).